francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script adds execution permission to all users for the file 'hello'
+# This script sets the file permissions of 'hello' to ------rwx